Getting ready to implement a new matter management software? 10 questions to ask before you go to the CIO

 Often the result is “Shadow IT,” which occurs when other departments circumvent IT and purchase their own solutions.
 Shadow IT gives your CIO heartburn for many reasons beyond turf battles; these products, if improperly vetted, can cause security issues, challenges for support staff, and more.

 Your mission: Stay out of the shadows.
-Pitch your in-house legal tech projects with respect and preparation, so the IT Department has the context to approve and support your selected products…and help you when you need it.
+Pitch your in house legal software projects with respect and preparation, so the IT Department has the context to approve and support your selected products…and help you when you need it.

 Know Your Product

-Here are 10 questions to answer before you meet with your CIO.
+Before you meet with your CIO to get approval for the new matter management system, we recommend answering these 10 questions.
 (Your legal tech vendors should be happy to assist you – if they are not, that’s a big red flag on its own.)
 Together, these questions will help you and IT address, consider and reduce the risks of cloud legal technology.
+Check out our top 10 questions you need answered before you go to the CIO for approval to implement a new cloud based legal software.

-What problem do we want this technology to solve?
+What problem do we want this in house legal software to solve?
 How significant is this problem for our business?
-Does this technology directly address this problem, or is it being “hacked” for an unintended purpose?
+How does this legal operations software directly address this problem?

 2. Who is behind the product?

-Get the background of the company developing, selling and supporting the product.
+Get the background of the legal software company developing, selling and supporting the matter management system.
 What is their story?
 Why can we count on them?

 3. Who has been there before?

-Ask the vendor to provide examples of successful implementations.
+Ask the matter management software vendor to provide examples of successful implementations.
 Listen to their case studies, but check references, too.
 Show that you won’t be the first guinea pig.

 4. What kind of support is available?

-Can we count on the product to work during peak hours?
-What systems does the vendor have to ensure availability?
+Can we count on the legal matter software to work during peak hours?
+What systems does the LegalTech software vendor have to ensure availability?

 6. How much does it cost?

-What are all of the expenses associated with this product – licensing, installation, support and maintenance?
+What are all of the expenses associated with this in house legal software – licensing, installation, support and maintenance?
 What costs could we expect to incur over the next three to five years?
-How much would it cost to add more users to the platform?
+How much would it cost to add more users to this cloud based legal software?

 7. Can we try it out first?